Kimserey/BlogArchive/20180113_steps_toward_leadership.md

 ## 2. Lead

 To lead is to provide guidance and value to whoever works around you.
-We must guide our team to move forward and find the next steps by enabling to work by themselves.
+We must guide our team to move forward and find the next steps by enabling them to work by themselves.
-Leaders are individuals who are able to empower those around and elevate them to a point where they can work on their own.
+Leaders are individuals who are able to empower and elevate those around them to a point where they can work on their own.
-Empowering includes teaching, listening and most importantly be an inspiration for others to have a reference.
+Empowering includes teaching, listening and most importantly become an inspiration.
-As we want to show the way, we must become the way, we must portrait what and how we want our team to work.
+As we want to show the way, we must become the way, we must portrait what and how we want our teammates to work.
+We must be the example.
 Those are the key characteritics to pursue:

 - Professionalism